vytautas-bunevicius/recommendation-engine/README.md

 - Comprehensive PostgreSQL database schema for movies, persons, and user interactions
 - Synthetic user data generation with viewing history
 - Content-based movie recommendations
-- RESTful API for accessing movie data and recommendations
+- RESTful API built with FastAPI for accessing movie data and recommendations
+- User-friendly frontend interface for interacting with the recommender system
 - AWS RDS PostgreSQL database for enhanced scalability and management
 - Detailed logging and error handling for robust data processing